aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ![marketplace](img/marketplace.png)

-17. If deploying the prescriptive architecture, once the main state machine (`ASEA-MainStateMachine_sm`) completes successfully, confirm the status of your perimeter firewall deployment.
+17. If deploying the prescriptive architecture, once the main state machine (`ASEA-MainStateMachine_sm`) completes successfully, confirm the status of your perimeter firewall deployment
     - If you have t2.micro ec2 instances running in any account which had the account-warming flag set to true, they will be removed on the next state machine execution;
     - If your perimeter firewalls were defined but not deployed on first run, you will need to rerun the state machine.
 This happens when:
       1. you were unable to activate the firewall AMI's before stage 2 (step 16)
       2. we were not able to fully activate your account before we were ready to deploy your firewalls.
 This case can be identified by a running EC2 micro instance in the account, or by looking for the following log entry 'Minimum 15 minutes of account warming required for account'.
-      3. In these cases, simply select the `ASEA-MainStateMachine_sm` in Step Functions and select `Start Execution`.
+      3. In these cases, simply select the `ASEA-MainStateMachine_sm` in Step Functions and select `Start Execution` (no SM input parameters required)

 ### 2.5.1.
 Known Installation Issues